 Playback Theatre Evening

-Jon Blend (MA Dip Child) is a gestalt therapist, an Integrative child & adolescent psychotherapist (UKCP reg.), clinical supervisor, trainer and Lifemusic practitioner.
-He is a member of the Violet Oaklander Foundation , The Relational School and a Board member of EIATSCYP: UK (inter-disciplinary child therapy training standards).
-Jon has recently taught n Poland, Croatia, Georgia, London, Bath, Manchester and Goole.
-He has thirty years’ experience of working with children, adolescents and families in various mental health settings.
-Jon’s chapter on adolescence appears in Relational Child, Relational Brain, (2011), Harris and Lee (eds).
+Jon Blend (MA Dip Psych, Dip Child, CQSW) is a gestalt therapist, an Integrative child & adolescent psychotherapist (UKCP & ECP reg.), clinical supervisor, trainer and Lifemusic practitioner.
+He is a guest trainer with the Violet Oaklander Foundation and a co-founding member of EIATSCYP: UK (European inter-disciplinary child therapy training standards).
+Jon has recently taught counsellors, psychologists, teachers and wellbeing practitioners in Poland, Croatia, Georgia, Chepstow, Bath, London, Manchester and York.
+He has over 30 years’ experience of working with young people and his writings include a chapter on adolescence in Relational Child, Relational Brain, (2011), Harris and Lee (eds).
 He also performs with Playback South Theatre.

 Following this course there is an opportunity to submit an extended essay focusing on a piece of current therapeutic work undertaken with an adolescent.
 Successful candidates receive a ‘Certificate in Reflective Practice’.